-Artists’ Cinema, the film programme of Kochi-Muziris Biennale, showcases video art films, documentaries, and feature films from across the world curated by filmmakers and film scholars.
-The first edition of Artists’ Cinema was put together by 12 curators with 163 films screened over a period of 100 days.
+Artists’ Cinema, the film programme running parallel to the Kochi-Muziris Biennale, showcases art films, documentaries, and feature films from across the world in packages curated by filmmakers and film scholars.
+The first edition of Artists’ Cinema was put together by 12 curators, with 163 films screened over a period of 100 days.
 The 2016 edition of Artists’ Cinema had 9 curators and several institutional collaborations such as Forum Expanded of Berlin International Film Festival, Lux- Scotland, and National Film Archives of India among others.

 Democracy & Film: Multiple Gazes, Diverse Vantage Points